adambard/learnxinyminutes-docs/swift.html.markdown

 // cast instance
 let aShape = mySquare as Shape

+// downcast:
+// Because downcasting can fail, the result will be an optional (as?)
+// or an implicitly unwrpped optional (as!).
+let anOptionalSquare = aShape as?
+Square // This will return nil if aShape is not a Square let aSquare = aShape as!
+Square // This will throw a runtime error if aShape is not a Square

 // compare instances, not the same as == which compares objects (equal to) if mySquare === mySquare {
     print("Yep, it's mySquare")